alexislozano/website/content/very-tech-trip-2023.md

 Some notes:

-- Anecdote: Magali is big.
+- Anecdote: Magali is fat.
 In a conference, she had to ask the organizers for a chair without arms.
 For the whole day, she had to make sure nobody was moving her chair or sitting in it.
 Big mental workload.
 - Typical dev:
 	- white
 	- man